The4445/The4445/README.md

 - 👋 Hi, I’m @The4445 Manoj Shrivastava Author of (The Christ Born In Mars)
-- 👀 I’m interested to work "Alien Signal" sent from Mars, In our Indian Vedas and scriptures, the Panchabhuta theory of the origin of life in the universe, which is called the Five Elements, has been described in the Vedas since many years.
+- 👀 I’m interested to work on "Alien Signal" sent from Mars, In our Indian Vedas and scriptures, the Panchabhuta theory of the origin of life in the universe, which is called the Five Elements, has been described in the Vedas since many years.
 I want to record what has been recorded.
 I want to pay more attention to the expressions of the Yoga of life of the theory of the five elements that came from the universe Mars.
 I want to increase the knowledge of the Vedas.
 - 🌱 I’m currently learning- More about "Alien Signal" sent from Mars .
 - 💞️ I’m looking to collaborate on ...
 A father -Daughter duo Cracked an Alien code sent from Space.
 - 📫 How to reach me ... darshanashrivastava86@gmail.com